 We’re used to seeing electrical outlets along the walls, down near the floor.
 In kitchens and bathrooms you also find outlets on the walls just above the counter tops.
-But with open floor plans there are fewer walls.
-And kitchen islands are gaining popular, providing lots of extra work space but no extra wall space.
-So … Read More
+The challenge is with open floor plans there are fewer walls, so fewer places to put outlets.
+This seems a bit crazy with all our new … Read More

 House Wiring & Plumbing Pipes

 You don't see them but inside the walls are house wiring and plumbing pipes.
 We take them for granted until something goes wrong.
 You have a leak and need to shut off the water or there's a funny noise when you turn on a light.